Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 * **timezone** - A boolean specifying whether this field represents a time zone or not.
 Default value is `false`.
 Only applicable for the 1.4 target core version.
 In [edit forms](#edit-action) timezone fields will be rendered using a time zone selector.
 * **uuid** - A boolean specifying whether this field represents an UUID (Universally Unique Identifier) or not.

-In [edit pages](#edit-action) the generator will use singleline input elements for string fields - except you defined something else (using options like `language` or `password`).
+In [edit pages](#edit-action) the generator will use single-line input elements for string fields - except you defined something else (using options like `language` or `password`).
 Other validations are added together and applied as well.

 #### ISBN style